 Do not make the reviewers work harder than they have to.
 Their time is of the essence and the majority of reviewers will make up their minds very quickly.
 So – how can we ensure our proposal will run smoothly by them?
 Read on to learn our top grant writing tips.

 The following is our list of important grant writing tips to keep in mind when writing a proposal:

 - Always start with a clear message explaining what the project is about.
 This is what interests the reviewers first (“What am I reading?
 What is the aim of the project?”).
-We recommend to avoid long background texts in the beginning of the proposal, and to get to the point as soon as possible (preferably in the first page of the application).
-Making a positive impression on the reviewers from the start can help the chances of them having a positive “emotional feedback” about the proposal throughout the review process.
+We recommend avoiding long background texts at the beginning of the proposal, and to get to the point as soon as possible (preferably on the first page of the application).
+Making a positive impression on the reviewers from the start can help the chances of them having positive “emotional feedback” about the proposal throughout the review process.

 - Tip: Notice the overall layout of this post as an example.